 In addition to taking a healthier approach to their work, integrating ISTPs must enhance their self-awareness and communication in their relationships.
 This includes working to unearth all their implicit assumptions about relationships in general and their partner in particular.
 It means being willing to dialogue about uncomfortable topics that may produce temporary pain or conflict.
 It is not until they “clear the air,” learning to be more open and honest with themselves and their partners, that ISTPs will experience true satisfaction and wholeness in their relationships.

-If you’re interested in learning more about Ti, Fe, ITPs’ Ti-Fe struggles, and additional strategies for ITP growth and relationships, be sure to check out my INTP eBook.
+If you’re interested in learning more about Ti, Fe, and ITPs’ Ti-Fe struggles, as well as insight into ITPs’ growth and relationships, be sure to check out our INTP book:

-Celebrity ISTPs/ Famous People: Tom Cruise, Kobe Bryant, Lance Armstrong, Ted Cruz, Rand Paul, Paul Ryan
+Tiger Woods, Tom Cruise, Kobe Bryant, Scott Adams, Michael Jordan, Pete Sampras, Lance Armstrong, Ted Cruz, Rand Paul, Paul Ryan